juanjaragavi/abby-llama-2-7b-chat/README.md

 ## Prerequisites

-To run Abby, you'll need the following libraries:
+To run Abby or Abbot, you'll need the following libraries:

 \`\`\`bash
 streamlit